-“Why haven’t marijuana dispensaries gotten clobbered during the coronavirus pandemic?
+“Why didn’t marijuana dispensaries get clobbered during the coronavirus pandemic?
 So many other industries have suffered, but not pot, it seems.” — Sam J.

 The state-legal cannabis industry is enjoying massive growth, in large part thanks to the coronavirus pandemic.

 During economic lockdowns and social distancing mandates, marijuana dispensaries adapted to a remarkable degree, developing sophisticated online ordering platforms and offering delivery and curbside pickup.
 Many states deemed marijuana an “essential service” and allowed canna-businesses to remain open, even during government-imposed quarantines.

 For many Americans, stocking up on pot has become as essential as stocking up on milk, and that bodes well for marijuana sales, well into the next decade.

 Take a look at the following chart, released March 21, by the research group New Frontier Data: